Wanted (Wande Coal album): Background

-Wanted is the first Wande Coal album in six years, and his first album since the dissolution of Mo' Hits, a record label founded by fellow Nigerian musicians Don Jazzy and D'banj, in 2011.
-In an interview with Vanguard, he revealed that he chose to work with Don Jazzy over D'banj due to their strong bond and Don Jazzy's role as a producer.
-Despite not having a contract, Wande Coal collaborated with Don Jazzy out of mutual respect.
-In 2013, Coal and Jazzy had a disagreement which led to Coal deciding to pursue his own creative path.
-He left Don Jazzy, leading to the start of a new project.
-The album, originally close to completion, had to be reworked from scratch, resulting in the delay of its release.
+Wanted is Wande Coal’s first album in six years and his first since the breakup of Mo' Hits Records, founded by Don Jazzy and D'banj, in 2011.
+In an interview with Vanguard, he said he chose to work with Don Jazzy instead of D'banj because of their close relationship and Jazzy's role as a producer.
+Although he had no contract, he worked with Jazzy out of respect.
+In 2013, they had a disagreement, and Wande Coal decided to go his own way.
+He left Don Jazzy and began a new project.
+The album was almost finished at the time, but he had to start over, which delayed its release.
 Wande Coal announced the album's release on 16 October 2015.
-He stated, "Finally, Black Diamond presents WANTED, My sophomore album.
+In a press release, he stated, "Finally, Black Diamond presents Wanted, my sophomore album.
 This is for the die hard fans, the critics, haters, the media houses and more importantly, those who never stopped believing.
 This is a reminder of who I was and who I have evolved into.
-This is where I want to be; WANTED".
+This is where I want to be; Wanted."

 Singles

 The album's lead single "My Way" was released on 14 February 2013.
-It was produced by Maleek Berry.
+It was co-written and produced by Maleek Berry.
 The second single, "Amorawa", featuring Burna Boy was released on 29 November 2013.
 It was produced by LeriQ.
 The third single off the album "Baby Hello" was released on 5 April 2014 and was also produced by Maleek Berry.
 The fourth single, "Ashimapeyin" was released on 1 July 2015 and features production by Sarz.
-The fifth and final single "Same Shit" features AKA and production from Da Beatfreakz.
+The fifth and final single "Same Shit" featuring AKA was produced by Da Beatfreakz.
 It was released on 9 September 2015.
+AKA, who was in Nigeria for a special edition of Industry Nite in Lagos, announced the collaboration on Twitter, stating that he was finishing a record with Wande Coal.